 When it comes to designing a lesson plan, one of the most important things to consider is the objective of the course or program.
 This can be anything from improving student comprehension, increasing knowledge, promoting critical thinking, and more.

-To help in developing objectives that are pertinent to your course or program, consider using resources like What Works Wonders: A Research-Based Guide to Teaching and Learning (2009).
-The Learning Coach’s Handbook: A Step-by-Step Guide for Building Successful Classrooms (2015).
+The Learning Coach’s Handbook: A Step-by-Step Guide for Building Effective Classrooms (2015).
 And The Effective Teacher’s Book of Ideas (2008).

 How do you write lesson objective examples?